GainesvilleRay/fdinsp/README.md

 bigreport.txt -- the report, which gets overwritten on each run of the report_builder, and emailed to recipients

 dbbuilder.py -- a script to build the database file

-alerter.py -- a script to allow the scrape and report builder to run weekly on PythonAnywhere